 Skip to Content

-Legal Aid
+Legal Service

 Please email legal@tmaps.ca to book an appointment.

-Our Legal Aid Clinic Lawyer: William Reid
+Our Legal Services Lawyer: William (Bill) Reid

-Legal Aid Clinic Services
+Legal Services

-Watch Past Legal Aid Workshops:
+Watch Past Legal Workshops:

 TMAPS members can access our in-house lawyer, Bill Reid, for free for a number of services.